jgkiano/SoftwareDeveloperTest/README.md

 # SoftwareDeveloperTest
-Solutions Code to the software development test
+Solution Code to the software development test